temporalio/cli/temporalcli/commandsmd/commands.md

 List the properties for a given environment:

 ```
-temporal env get --env YourEnvironment
+temporal env get \
+    --env YourEnvironment
 ```

 Print a single property:

 ```
-temporal env get --env YourEnvironment --key YourPropertyKey
+temporal env get \
+    --env YourEnvironment \
+    --key YourPropertyKey
 ```

-If you don't specify an environment name, with `--env` or by setting `TEMPORAL_ENV` as an environment variable in your shell, this command lists properties in the `default` environment.
+If you don't specify an environment (with `--env` or by setting the `TEMPORAL_ENV` variable), this command lists properties of the default environment.

 <!--
 * maximum-args=1